 With Yonomi, you create Routines, which are essentially automated actions much like you get with IFTTT and from within the Alexa app.
 To create one for a Sonos speaker, simply select the speaker you want control of and give the Routine a name.

 Your options, when it comes to your Sonos speakers, are as follows.
-The words following the “Hey Google, turn on/activate” part of the example commands are our suggested names for what you could call that Routine.
+The words in square brackets following the “Hey Google, turn on/activate” part of the example commands are our suggested names for what you could call that Routine.

-This is a very handy one – by Favourite it is referring to your favourites from within the Sonos app, i.e. albums or radio stations.
+"Hey Google, play [Favourite]" is very handy one – "Favourite" refers to your favourites from within the Sonos app, i.e. albums or radio stations.

 The commands above give you a pretty good level of control over your Sonos system without having to fire up an app or touch a button, but it’s far from perfect.
 There are plenty of flaws within the new system.
 Here’s the biggest bones we can pick…